The Last Laugh (2019 film)

-The Last Laugh is a 2019 comedy film written and directed by Greg Pritikin.
+The Last Laugh is a 2019 American comedy film written and directed by Greg Pritikin.
 It stars Richard Dreyfuss and Chevy Chase.

-A former stand-up comedian who retired from the spotlight 50 years ago reunites with his former manager after being convinced to do one last comedy tour.
+The film follows a former stand-up comedian who retired from the spotlight 50 years ago who reunites with his former manager after being convinced to do one last comedy tour.

 Plot

-Newly retired Al Hart (Chevy Chase) was a relentless talent manager who is slowing down, so his granddaughter Jeanie (Kate Micucci) suggests he move to a retirement village, where he can enjoy fine dining and regular entertainment.
+Newly retired Al Hart (Chevy Chase) was a relentless talent manager who is slowing down, so his granddaughter Jeanie suggests he move to a retirement village, where he can enjoy fine dining and regular entertainment.

-There, Al discovers Buddy Green (Richard Dreyfus) is a resident.
+There, Al discovers Buddy Green (Richard Dreyfuss) is a resident.
 Buddy was Al’s first client and had potential for great success.
 50 years ago he had booked him a spot on The Ed Sullivan Show back in 1967, which was considered the crown jewel of comedy gigs then.
 It would have established him as a major star.
 Inexplicably, he never showed up and quit comedy, instead choosing to raise a family and become a podiatrist.

 Imagine Al’s surprise when Buddy turns out to be his tour guide in the elderly assistance home.
 Even more surprising, he is still getting laughs and being the life of the party.

 After moving in, Al and Buddy reminisce about the good old days, Al lamenting the missed opportunity to be big stars in Hollywood.
 It’s at this point where Al, irritable with having to merge with people his age, tries to convince Buddy to let him manage him again.

 Initially resistant, the what-ifs have never really left Buddy and Al, seeing the parade of residents to the morgue figures that he deserves a last shot to see if he has the stuff.
 When Buddy’s partner in the home passes away, he feels free to go for it.

 Al finds his old rolodex and starts calling his contacts.
 He books Buddy on a cross-country tour, starting off in tiny venues in Podunk towns gradually working up to bigger shows until a big late night TV show in NYC.
 Al negotiates with his contact Vic to get Buddy on Jimmy Fallon.

 The first is a truck stop near Vegas, then Tijuana, Tucson, Texas and Kansas.
 The two bicker like an old couple as they travel.
 As Buddy is exhausted, he crashes in the motel room.